WARNING: Mild spoilers below.

 Naturally, things get worse in a hurry.
 After a humiliating exchange with Rose's brother Jeremy (Caleb Landry Jones), Chris' late-night walk turns into a revealing chat with Missy about his own past---specifically, the death of his mother when he was 11---which feels so surreal that he almost dismisses it as a nightmare the next morning.
 Soon enough, guests arrive and the party dials his comfort level down even further...but not before Chris recognizes the face of a black guest who disappeared from the area several months earlier.
 Aside from supportive Rose---who eventually suggests they bail for the weekend---Chris' only other lifeline is pal Rod Williams (Lil Rel Howery), a TSA employee with plenty of free time for texting.
 Otherwise, he might as well be on Mars.

-The true core of Get Out doesn't seem to be plot-related, as surprisingly dense as its story eventually proves to be: it's the emotional relationship between its characters, a subversive blend of horror and social clichés brazenly turned upside-down for maximum unpredictability.
+The true core of Get Out doesn't seem to be plot-related, as surprisingly dense as its story eventually proves to be: it's the emotional relationship between its characters, a subversive blend of horror and social clichés brazenly turned upside-down for maximum discomfort and unpredictability.
 Call it what you want---even Guess Who's Coming To Get Lobotomized After Dinner?---but Peele's expertly crafted story is both refreshingly different and treats its audience with the utmost respect.
 Perhaps Get Out's only slight drawback is the somewhat overcooked mythology of the Armitage family tree, which goes at least one or two layers deeper than necessary.
 But when a first-time director pulls off a debut this satisfying in a genre polluted by near-constant disappointment, that's cause for celebration.
-Featuring plenty of great performance, finely-tuned pacing, and a truly memorable score by Michael Abels, it's the kind of film that gets under your skin immediately and should hold up perfectly well to repeat viewings.
+Featuring plenty of great performances, finely-tuned pacing, and a truly memorable score by Michael Abels, it's the kind of film that gets under your skin immediately and should hold up perfectly well to repeat viewings.

 Shot in just 23 days on a budget of less than $5M, Get Out's massive success all but guaranteed a quick ride to home video.
 Luckily, Universal's Blu-ray/DVD package offers plenty of support with an outstanding A/V presentation and several enjoyable and informative extras (highlighted by a feature-length audio commentary by Peele, plus a handful of deleted scenes and an alternate ending also with optional commentary).
 Overall, it's an attractive package for established fans and curious newcomers.